What is Relativism?

 Even so, there is reportedly such a strange creature as "Christian materialism", in some circles.

 material [ Latin māteria (matter, solid, stuff) ] made up of matter or that which can be felt; stuff-ness, object-ness; being of a tangible/physical nature.
 Related words include corporeal, object (n.), and substantial.
 It's often said to be opposed to 'spiritual', 'supernatural', 'ideal', 'emotional', or 'intellectual'.
 To Christians, there is no wall of separation between material and spiritual; they draw life from each other.
 Indeed, if that wasn't so, we'd be wasting our time with all this 'spirituality' because we'd have no way to really get at it.
 All that lives is in some sense spiritual, yet also in some sense material.
 In that way, we're not different than Jesus.
 When the Kingdom comes, it is a material Kingdom (a 'new earth' and a 'new Jerusalem') as well as a spiritual one.

-You can check the dictionary for 'materialism'.
+- You can check the dictionary for 'materialism' and 'material'.
 Remember, as you read about it, there are many kinds of materialism, just as there are many kinds of spirituality.